You are here: Home > Justice > Legal aid and advice > Civil legal aid and cross border disputes

 Each member state has its own financial rules and eligibility criteria.
 They are modified to some extent for applicants and should take into consideration differences in the cost of living between the country you are living in and the country where you have the legal dispute.

 The scope of legal aid schemes and the qualifying criteria can differ between countries.
 As a result, where you may get legal aid in Ireland for a particular legal dispute, you may not qualify for legal aid in another country due to the differences in the schemes.
-Similarly, you may qualify for legal aid abroad, where you would not qualify in Ireland.
+Similarly, you may qualify for legal aid abroad, when you would not qualify in Ireland.
 In deciding whether to grant legal aid, the importance of the case to the applicant should be taken into account.

 How to apply

-If you are living in another EU country and have a legal dispute in Ireland, you should apply to the appropriate authority in that country.
+If you are living in another EU country and have a legal dispute in Ireland, you can apply to the appropriate authority in that country or directly to the Legal Aid Board.

-If you are living in Ireland and have a legal dispute in another EU country you should apply to the Legal Aid Board.
-You can download the application form from the Board's website.
-The Board will transmit your application for legal aid to the appropriate authority in the other country.
+If you are living in Ireland and have a legal dispute in another EU country you can apply to the Legal Aid Board or to the appropriate authority in that country.

 You will be required to provide confirmation of your main sources of income and expenditure, such as: